TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1FixedAddress.md

 ```

 ### -Description
-The description of the fixed address
+The new description of the fixed address

 ```yaml
 Type: String